shishisizhu/continuous_neutrino/README.md

 ### Installation

-It's recommended to use virtual environments, e.g., `conda`, for installation when not using Colab.
+It's recommended to use virtual environments, e.g., `conda`, for installation when not using Colab: `conda create -y -n ae_env python=3.12 && conda activate ae_env`.

 **Automatic Installation**: We provide a helper script [`prepare_env.py`](https://github.com/neutrino-gpu/neutrino/tree/artifact/artifact/prepare_env.py) that one can `python prepare_env.py` to install all dependencies and `neutrino`.
 Jupyter Notebooks (also Google Colab) also use this way.

 **Manual Installation**:

 1. Clone the repo: `git clone -b artifact https://github.com/neutrino-gpu/neutrino.git`
-2. Create a virtualenv: `conda create -y -n ae_env python=3.12 && conda activate ae_env`
-3. Build and install neutrino: `cd neutrino && python setup.py install && cd ..`
+2. Build and install neutrino: `cd neutrino && python setup.py install && cd ..`
-4. Test installation with `neutrino --help`
+3. Test installation with `neutrino --help`

 Please refer to the README file on GitHub for more detailed descriptions in installing the PTX-included build of PyTorch and CUTLASS.